JellyRollJunior/jelly-weather/README.md

 - First time making a project requesting data from a public API (neat!)
 - Used module pattern to practice code readbility and modularity
+- I learned that github pages will not allow HTTP requests!
+Had to remove my Geonames usage and switch to LocationIQ

 ## Acknowledgements